160

 • Garlic: In place of the tablespoon of minced garlic, you can use a teaspoon of garlic powder.

-• Flour: If you want to make this recipe gluten-free, replace the ¼ cup flour with ¼ cup cornstarch or arrowroot powder (and replace the soy sauce with tamari).
+• Flour: If you want to make this recipe gluten-free, replace the ¼ cup flour with ¼ cup cornstarch or arrowroot powder (and replace the soy sauce with gluten-free tamari).

 • Vegan Butter: I like the organic whipped Earth Balance.
 If you want to make this recipe soy-free, buy the soy-free Earth Balance (and replace the soy sauce with coconut aminos).

-• Oil: You can use any oil in this recipe, as long as it’s vegan: coconut, olive, safflower, sunflower, vegetable, or even canola if you must.
+• Avocado Oil: You can use any oil in this recipe, as long as it’s vegan: coconut, olive, safflower, sunflower, vegetable, or even canola if you must.

 • Veggie Broth: If you don’t have veggie broth or bouillon ot make it, replace the ¼ - ½ cup veggie broth with unsweetened, unflavored non-dairy milk.